kendlbat/icc-brightness-kde/README.md

 ## Introduction

 This tool is a work-around for displays whose brightness contol is not supported by the linux kernel.
-It preforms well on OLED displays, since these have very dark black point and their power consumption is relative to the brightness of the viewed content.
+It performs well on OLED displays, since these have very dark black point and their power consumption is relative to the brightness of the viewed content.